 At Melksham Oak we feel it is very important that our students are able to identify as many career pathways that are open to them as possible, this is to ensure they have the potential to make informed choices and the knowledge to make confident decisions for their future.

-As part of our continued Careers support the school offers various events spread throughout the year, the programme of events we offer include:
+As part of our continued Careers support the school offers various events spread throughout the year, the programme of events we offer for both parents and students include:

 - Year 8 options evenings